scio-labs/inkathon/README.md

 </details>

+#### Snippets

+The file [`packages/frontend/.vscode/frontend.code-snippets`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/.vscode/frontend.code-snippets) contains useful snippets for quickly creating components & pages with Next.js, React, Typescript, and twin.macro.
+Example: Enter "Function Component with Props" in an empty `.tsx` file to get a `FC` component boilerplate with an empty TypeScript interface declaration and already imported 'twin.macro'.
+Check out the snippet-file itself to get a full overview.

-### Customization
+## Customization

-There are multiple places where you need to insert your actual project name/identifier.
-I've highlighted most of these occurences with a `/* TODO */` comment in the code.
+There are multiple places where you need to insert your actual project name & identifier.
+I highlighted most of these occurences with a `/* TODO */` comment in the code.
 When installing the `todo-tree` plugin [listed above](#vscode-setup) you can easily replace them one by one.

 Additionally, there are the following un-highlighted occurences:

 - The name of the `.vscode/*.code-workspace` file
 - The package names within `package.json`, `packages/frontend/package.json`, and `packages/contracts/package.json`
 - The workspace dependency defined in `packages/frontend/package.json`

-#### Snippets

-The file [`packages/frontend/.vscode/frontend.code-snippets`](https://github.com/scio-labs/inkathon/blob/main/packages/frontend/.vscode/frontend.code-snippets) contains useful snippets for quickly creating components & pages with Next.js, React, Typescript, and twin.macro.
-Example: Enter "Function Component with Props" in an empty `.tsx` file to get a `FC` component boilerplate with an empty TypeScript interface declaration and already imported 'twin.macro'.
-Check out the snippet-file itself to get a full overview.

 ## Deployment